Do you make your own pizza dough? When it comes to pizza night, I have to admit, I used to be terrified to make the crust at home.

 The dough comes together easily in just one bowl, so you don’t have to worry about making a giant mess of dishes.
 That’s something I can always get behind, you know?

 The best part about this recipe is that it really tastes like a proper pizza crust.
 You get all the satisfaction but with a whole grain that doesn’t alter the texture of the dough too much.
+It still has a bit of chew and crunch like a typical high-gluten pizza dough made with bread flour.
 It’s definitely worth giving a try if you haven’t worked with this type of flour yet.

 This recipe has been no-fail for me, and is very similar to our einkorn pizza crust with kefir.
 It’s a joy to make, because you get to get in there and work with your hands.
 But it isn’t so overwhelming that you feel like you’re struggling with any of the steps.